andrewfwalters/CSC2053_Project1_Percolation/readme.md

 To model a percolation system, create a data type Percolation with the following API:

-public class Percolation {
+"public class Percolation:"

-   public Percolation(int N)              // create N-by-N grid, with all sites blocked public void open(int i, int j)         // open site (row i, column j) if it is not already public boolean isOpen(int i, int j)    // is site (row i, column j) open? public boolean isFull(int i, int j)    // is site (row i, column j) full? public boolean percolates()            // does the system percolate?
+-public Percolation(int N)              // create N-by-N grid, with all sites blocked -public void open(int i, int j)         // open site (row i, column j) if it is not already -public boolean isOpen(int i, int j)    // is site (row i, column j) open?
-}
+-public boolean isFull(int i, int j)    // is site (row i, column j) full?
+-public boolean percolates()            // does the system percolate?

 Use the union-find data structure (as described and implemented in lecture) to efficiently implement the Percolation data type.
 By convention, the indices i and j are integers between 1 and N, where (1, 1) is the upper-left site.
 Throw a java.lang.IndexOutOfBoundsException if either i or j is outside this range.